 Involuntary Termination.
-In the event that during Mr. McAlmont's employment term, there is an "Involuntary Termination" (as defined below) of Mr. McAlmont's employment, we will pay him: (1) two times the amount of his base salary, as is then in effect; (2) two times the average of his annual bonus over the prior two years; (3) all outstanding reasonable travel and other business expenses incurred as of the date of his termination; and (4) a cash amount equal to the Company's estimate of the employer portion of the premiums necessary to continue his health care benefits coverage for the earlier of (A) one year and (B) the date on which he is covered under another group health plan.
+In the event that during Mr. McAlmont's employment term, there is an "Involuntary Termination" (as defined below) of Mr. McAlmont's employment, we will pay him: (1) two times the amount of his base salary, as is then in effect; (2) two times the average of his annual incentive compensation award over the prior two years; (3) all outstanding reasonable travel and other business expenses incurred as of the date of his termination; and (4) a cash amount equal to the Company's estimate of the employer portion of the premiums necessary to continue his health care benefits coverage for the earlier of (A) one year and (B) the date on which he is covered under another group health plan.
 Mr. McAlmont will also be entitled to receive any other accrued compensation and benefits otherwise payable to him as of the date of his termination.
-All the aforementioned payments would be paid by us in a lump-sum amount no later than 30 days after the date of his termination.
-This lump sum payment may be deferred for six months, if necessary, to comply with Section 409A of the Internal Revenue Code.
-In addition, all outstanding stock options and restricted stock shall become fully vested, and stock options shall become immediately exercisable and remain exercisable for one year (or until the option's normal expiration date, if earlier).
+All the aforementioned payments would be paid by us in a lump-sum amount on the 60th day following the date of his termination of employment.
+In addition, Mr. McAlmont will receive a prorated annual award under the MIC Plan for the year in which the Involuntary Termination occurs based on actual performance, payable at the time that awards are generally paid to employees for the applicable year.
 For purposes of Mr. McAlmont's employment agreement, "Involuntary Termination" means the termination of his employment (1) by us (or any successor thereto) without "Cause" (as defined in his employment agreement) or (2) by Mr. McAlmont for "Good Reason" (as defined in his employment agreement).

 Termination for Cause; Resignation Other than for Good Reason.
-In the event that during Mr. McAlmont's employment term, Mr. McAlmont's employment is terminated by us for Cause, or Mr. McAlmont resigns from his employment other than for Good Reason, we will pay him his accrued but unpaid base salary earned through the date of termination, unreimbursed expenses, plus any other accrued but unpaid employee benefits earned through the date of his termination, including, without limitation, any annual bonus due but not yet paid for a completed calendar year.
+In the event that, during Mr. McAlmont's employment term, Mr. McAlmont's employment is terminated by us for Cause or Mr. McAlmont resigns from his employment other than for Good Reason, we will pay him his accrued but unpaid base salary earned through the date of termination, unreimbursed expenses, plus any other accrued but unpaid employee benefits earned through the date of his termination, including, without limitation, any MIC Plan award due but not yet paid for a completed calendar year.

 Death or Disability.
-In the event that during Mr. McAlmont's employment term, Mr. McAlmont dies or his employment is terminated as a result of his disability, we will pay him (or his estate, if applicable) his accrued but unpaid base salary earned through the date of termination, unreimbursed expenses, plus any other accrued but unpaid employee benefits earned through the date of his termination, including, without limitation, any annual bonus due but not yet paid for a completed calendar year.
-In addition, (i) Mr. McAlmont will receive a prorated target annual bonus for the year of termination and (ii) all outstanding stock options and restricted stock shall become fully vested, and stock options shall become immediately exercisable and remain exercisable for one year (or until the option's normal expiration date, if earlier).
+In the event that, during Mr. McAlmont's employment term, Mr. McAlmont dies or his employment is terminated as a result of his disability, we will pay him (or his estate, if applicable) his accrued but unpaid base salary earned through the date of termination, unreimbursed expenses, plus any other accrued but unpaid employee benefits earned through the date of his termination, including, without limitation, any MIC Plan award due but vet paid for a completed calendar year.
+In addition, (i) Mr. McAlmont will receive a prorated target MIC Plan award for the year of termination and (ii) all Mr. McAlmont's outstanding stock options and restricted stock shall become fully vested, and stock options shall become immediately exercisable and remain exercisable for one year (or until the option's normal expiration date, if earlier).

 Change in Control.
-Upon a Change in Control (as defined in his employment agreement), we (or our successor) will continue the employment of Mr. McAlmont, and Mr. McAlmont will continue performing services for us for a period of two years commencing on the date of the Change in Control and ending on the second anniversary thereof.
-In addition, all outstanding stock options granted and restricted stock awarded by us or any of our affiliates to Mr. McAlmont will become fully vested and immediately exercisable on the date of the Change in Control.
+Upon a Change in Control (as defined in his employment agreement), we (or our successor) will continue the employment of Mr. McAlmont for a period of two years commencing on the date of the Change in Control and ending on the second anniversary thereof.